ucsffrancislab/genomics/data/20201006-GTEx/20230616-PanCancerAntigens-Viral/README.md

 ${PWD}/blastx.bash
 ```

 Really only uses about 1 thread and not much memory.
-It does take a LONG LONG time.
+It does take a LONG LONG LONG LONG time.